 College football betting isn’t far behind the NFL when it comes to popularity at sportsbooks across the United States and Canada and many new bettors are looking to learn how to bet on college football.

-Like the NFL, college football teams play just once a week, although the average team plays a 12-game regular season, and if successful enough, will qualify for a bowl game.
+College football teams play just once a week and the average team plays a 12-game regular season, and if successful enough, will qualify for a bowl game.

 The time between games allows for NCAA football betting to see plenty of odds movement, and with college football as its own religion in most states, you know the betting action will be fast and furious.